Saul-Marques/Web-Server-Availability-Test/README.md

 ## Instalation and compilation
 Clone the repository

-Compile the files either using the makefile file(lol)
+Compile the files either using the makefile file

 or
 ```bash